Preschool 's enrollment quest needs fine balance

 The business: Country Cottage Preschool, 2562 N. Country Club Rd.
 327-8687

-Owners: Tracy and michael Davis
+Owners: Tracy and Michael Davis

 The Services: Day care center incorporating education and play for children from 1 t0 5 years old.